Tomas Bilbao, Executive Director

 Mr. Bilbao has authored several papers and articles that have been published in national and international publications such as the Washington Times, Miami Herald, El Nuevo Herald and Buenos Aires Herald and has appeared as a guest on various programs including: CNN, CNN Español, Univision, BBC, Al Jazeera and Voice of America.

-He holds a B.A. in International Studies from American University in Washington, DC and an M.B.A. from the Kellogg School of Management at Northwestern University.
+He holds a B.A. in International Studies from American University in Washington, DC and an M.B.A. from the Kellogg School of Management at Northwestern University and is a Senior Associate at the Center for Strategic and International Studies.
 Mr. Bilbao resides in Washington, DC.

 Ricardo Herrero, Deputy Executive Director